jeanCarloMachado/little-architecture/README.md

 How to build a system with great quality and delivery timming.

 - How to setup an application from the scratch
-- How to use TDD, Composed types, OOP, FP, AOP and SP
+- How to use  OOP, FP, AOP, SP, TDD and types!
 - The gateway pattern and why it matters
 - Bring fun back to programming!